Olympic Triathlons Go Ahead And Home Hero Marchand Targets Two More Golds - UrduPoint

 The first medals in rowing are on offer, in the men's and women's quadruple sculls, while Australia's Jessica Fox has her sights set on another gold in the canoe slalom.

-Gold medals are also up for grabs on Wednesday in fencing, judo, shooting and BMX.
+Gold medals are also up for grabs on Wednesday in fencing, judo, shooting, table tennis and BMX.

 Recent Stories